 If that’s what you’re looking for, great.
 Any of three models I just covered can be a side-hustle.
 There’s no special “side-hustle” model.
 You pick any of the traditional models and just do them enough – with the spare time you have available – to make that extra income.

-There are 3 Basic Ways to Get People’s Attention (The Bottom Line is That No Attention Equals No Money)
+There are 3 Basic Ways to Get People’s Attention (No Attention Equals No Real Money, So Listen Up)

 Once you’ve established your model for making money and the niche you want to do business in, the next big step is to start getting people’s attention.